 Early morning after breakfast proceed to Jodhpur.
 On arrival, Jodhpur check in Hotel.
 Jodhpur is famously called the Sun City, as the sun is visible here first every morning.
 Jodhpur was founded in the year 1459 by Rao Jodha and the city earned its name after him.
 The second largest city in the state of Rajasthan is divided into old city and new city.
 The city is famous for its magnificent forts and palaces.
 Evening visit local markets and stay overnight at hotel in Jodhpur.

 Day 7: Jodhpur

-After breakfast start a sightseeing tour of Jodhpur, visit:
+Breakfast will be provided.
+After breakfast start a sightseeing tour of Jodhpur visit:

 Mehrangarh Fort: It is one among the largest Indian forts.
 This invincible fort stands magnificently 400 feet above the city.
 Rao Jodha constructed the fort in 1459 AD.
 Though the attempt to construct the fort was started in 1459, the fort had seen many centuries before it was completed.
 Hence, you could find that the style of architecture represents various periods.
 The grandeur in architecture is awe-inspiring.
 It offers stunning views of the city.
 The fort stands as a symbol of power.

 Umaid Bhawan Palace: Construction of Umaid Bhawan Palace Museum was started in the year 1929 and it was completed in 1943.
 The palace is situated on the highest point in the city.
 The 347-roomed massive palace is named one of the largest private residences in the world.
 The palace boasts of a combination of the Indian and European style of architecture.
 A part of the palace still serves as a residence to the former royal family, while other two parts of the palace are converted into Taj Palace Hotel and museum.